SaaS SEO

 2. Pitch are working with their community to create presentations on different topics.
 These presentations don’t just create brand awareness through social sharing, but they also rank in Google for a range of different topics.

-Not only are they leveraging their user base to create content, they are also doing co-marketing with other brands in the space where they have an ICP-overlap, where they create presentations and Pitch promotes.
+Not only are they leveraging their user base to create content, but they are also doing co-marketing with other brands in the space where they have an ICP overlap, where they create presentations and Pitch promotes.

 3. Maze are also working with their community to gather expert quotes.
 Not only does this improve the quality of the content they are producing, but it also helps with E-A-T metrics so that Google sees them as an expert and authority on the subject they are publishing content on.